top of page

 Onion and garlic can be a major issue if you are suffering from Irritable Bowel Syndrome (IBS).
 Sometimes just taking out onion and garlic is enough to manage symptoms.

-Luckily, there are some very easy ways of replacing onion and garlic without sacrificing the taste.
+As onion and garlic, at best, are allowed in small amounbts as part of both the FULL and SIMPLIFIED low FODMAP diet, luckily, there are some very easy ways of replacing onion and garlic without sacrificing the taste.

 1. Garlic (and onion) infused oil